InsideEnergy/Data-for-stories/20170625-colorado-flowlines/readme.md

 ## What's in this repository?

 In this repository, you'll find:
-* A Jupyter notebook with the Python code we used to clean the data before we created the flow line shape files
+* [COGCC-flowlines.ipynb](COGCC-flowlines.ipynb) - A Jupyter notebook with the Python code we used to clean the data before we created the flow line shape files
-* The cleaned start and end point location file
+* [All_Start_End.csv](All_Start_End.csv) - The cleaned start and end point location file
-* A flow line info lookup file
+* [All_Flowline_Info.csv](All_Flowline_Info.csv) - The flow line info lookup file
+* [flowlines-info-length.zip](flowlines-info-length.zip) - The final shape files, zipped
+* [Flowline](Flowline) - The original download from the COGCC (download date: June 27, 2017), unzipped containing .xls file and data dictionary (note: we removed the .mdb file).

 ## Basic method

 Here are the rough steps we used to clean and map the data:
 1. Clean and prepare data with Python/pandas (format, remove irregular/missing data points).
 View the full method and code [here](COGCC-flowlines.ipynb).
 2. Import into QGIS and use Points2One plugin to draw straight lines between the start and end points.
 Calculate length of each line.
-3. Map in Carto, filter out flow lines longer than 1500m
+3. Map in Carto, filter out flow lines longer than 1500m.

 By Jordan Wirfs-Brock for Inside Energy.
 Questions or comments?
 Contact jordanwb@gmail.com.